IhorKlimov/Flutter-One-Signal/README.md

 Flutter OneSignal

 ### Current Features
-There’re three features currently available
+Current features available:

 * Sign up for push notifications
 * Send a client tag
+* Get user id
 * Handle notification receive/open events with notification as an input
 ### Android Setup
 Just follow these steps, and ignore all the native instructions from both Firebase and One Signal, a big chunk of that boilerplate code is handled by this plugin